-A generic system is correct if every schedule of the generic system "looks like" a serial schedule to the transactions.
-The permissible serial schedules are defined by another kind of system, called a "serial system".
+The idea is that a generic system is correct if every schedule of the generic system "looks like" a serial schedule to each transaction.
+The permissible serial schedules are defined by another kind of system called a "serial system".
 Serial systems are similar to generic systems in that they are composed of transactions, a serial controller, and objects.
 The transactions are identical to those in generic systems.
 The serial controller, however, differs from the generic controller in two respects.
 First, the serial controller permits only one child of a transaction to run at a time.
-Thus, sibling transactions execute sequentially at every level in the transaction tree, so that transactions are run in a depth-first traversal of the tree.
+Thus, sibling transactions execute sequentially at every level in the transaction tree.
 Second, the serial controller aborts a transaction only if it has not yet been created, and creates a transaction only if it has not been aborted.
 In other words, aborted transactions never take any steps in a serial schedule.

 Objects in a serial system are simpler than generic objects.
 Since the serial controller guarantees that siblings execute sequentially, and that aborted transactions never take any steps, serial objects do not have to deal with concurrency or with failures.
 The serial objects serve as a specification of how objects should behave in the absence of concurrency and failures.
-(The serial objects in [9] serve the same purpose as the "serial specifications" in [21].)
+(The serial objects in [9] serve the same purpose as the "serial specifications" in [20].)